omgNick0/UltimateSketchbookProject/README.md

 You need to copy and clone my project to android studio(My version on 28.02.2022 - Bumblebee 2021.1.1)

-If you have some errors, then you need to checkout build.gradle files
+If you have errors, then you need to checkout build.gradle files

 ```sh
 git clone https://github.com/https404error/UltimateSketchbookProject